The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Do the cell phones on this list require a contract?

-While many of these phones are available through cellular carriers, we purposely chose models without contracts for optimal flexibility.
+Many of these phones are available through cellular carriers, but we purposely chose models without contracts for optimal flexibility.

 -